The Look That Says "Of Course It Didn't Work"

 When the excuses run out

 This season hasn’t delivered neat answers.
-What it’s given me is a steadier relationship with my own judgment, even as things remain unresolved.
+What it’s given me is a steadier relationship with my own judgment and intuition, even as things remain unresolved.

 I understand myself more deeply than I ever have.